honestappalachia/haps-docs/secure-email.rst

 Leave the defaults where they are, and click "Generate key".
 Now you will have to wait for the system to generate your keypair.
 As the note states, this may take several minutes.
 You can speed up the process by actively using your computer during the key generation process.
 This replenishes the entropy used by your computer to generate random numbers.

-Once the key is generated, you're ready to send an encrypted email.
-First, here's a quick primer on public key cryptography so you understand the basics of what you're doing.
+Once the key is generated, you're ready to send encrypted email.
+You can see the key in the list that comes up when you choose OpenPGP > Key Management, and you can right-click on the key to perform various common actions.

 Use POP
 -------